kgugnani/Quiz-App/README.md

 # Quiz-App

- Quiz App made using JS, CSS, and HTML
+Quiz App made using JavaScript, CSS, and HTML